 Goethe!
 (Young Goethe in Love)

 2009’s Goethe! stars Fehling as the legendary German poet Goethe before he was a legendary poet.
 The film, directed by Philipp Stölzl is a mix of fictional and factual.
 After failing his law exams, Goethe’s father sends him to a small town to do legal work.
-But instead of buckling down and getting serious about his future, Goethe falls in love.
+But instead of buckling down and getting serious about his future, Goethe falls in love with a young woman (portrayed by actress Miriam Stein).
 Unfortunately, she’s engaged to another man portrayed by Moritz Bleibtreu.

 Im Labyrinth des Schweigens (Labyrinth of Lies)